 A leader of the Intercollegiate Prohibition Association was Harry S. Warner.
 He wrote Prohibition: An Adventure in Freedom.
 In it he argued that reducing personal liberty actually increases personal liberty.
 He asserted that personal liberty is ‘greater where drink goes out, even with the heavy hand of law, than it is where drink remains.’

 Another leader of the IPA was Mark Shaw.
-During his leadership it was the second-largest college student group in the US.
+During his leadership it became the second-largest college student group in the US.
 Later Mark Shaw was the Prohibition Party candidate for a number of public offices.

-Odegard, P.H.
-Pressure Politics.
+Odegard, P. Pressure Politics.
 NY: Columbia U. Press, 1928.

 The third largest college organization in America is the Inter-collegiate Prohibition Association.
-Torch & Witt Today (Wittenberg U.), February 1, 1903, p.
+Torch & Witt Today (Wittenberg U.), Feb 1, 1903, p.
 203.

-Rose, K.D.
-American Women and the Repeal of Prohibition.
+Rose, K. American Women and the Repeal of Prohibition.
 NY: New York U. Press, 1996.

-Warner, H.S.
-Social Welfare and the Liquor Problem.
+Warner, H. Social Welfare and the Liquor Problem.
 Chicago: IPA, 1916.

-Warner, H.S.
+_________.
 Does Alcohol Aid Creative Ability?
-Washington, DC: IASA, 1942
+Washington: IASA, 1942